 Direct – There will be a delay

-Indirect – I’m afraid there will be a slight delay.
+Indirect – I’m afraid there may be a slight delay.

 Direct – It’s a bad idea

-Indirect – To be honest, I’m not sure it would be a good idea.
+Indirect – To be honest, I’m not sure if that would be a good idea.

-By adjusting your tone, you are more likely to get a more positive response from your reader.
+By adjusting your tone, you are more likely to get a positive response from your reader.

 6. Be positive!

-Look at these words: helpful, good question, agreed, together, useful, I’d be delighted, mutual, opportunity.
+Look at these words: helpful, good question, agreed, together, useful, I will do my best, mutual, opportunity.

 7. Get feedback